deltablot/malle/DOCUMENTATION.md

 What to do when the user clicks outside the input?
 By default the form will be submitted (if valid), but you can decide to do nothing or cancel the edition.

+#### onEdit
+`Function(original: HTMLElement, event: Event, input: HTMLInputElement): any`
+default: `undefined`

+This function will be called once the input is there and user is ready to type.
+The return value is not checked.

 #### selectOptions
 `Array<SelectOptions>`